kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

 </table>

 Moreover, I add some printfs in the backend to trace the inputs/outputs of CUDNN calls.
-The parameters directly taken by CUDNN are as below and I also tint them with the three colors.
+The parameters directly taken in by CUDNN are as below and I also tint them with the three colors.

 CUDNN Parameters (Weights and Biases):